developer-portal/content/tools/docker/docker-1.md

 ## Installation

-On Fedora 22 and above install docker package:
+On Fedora 22 and above install the `docker` package:

 ```
 $ sudo dnf install docker
 ```

-On Fedora 21 install docker-io package:
+On Fedora 21 install the `docker-io` package:

 ```
 $ sudo yum install docker-io